 - 1. Place the transmission in neutral and reset the parking brake. - 2.
-Turn the fuel tank valve to ON. - 3.
-Sit on the vehicle. - 4.
-Turn the engine stop switch to RUN. - 5.
-Turn the ignition key to ON, apply the brake lever and press the starter button. - 6.
-Do not press the throttle more than 20% while starting the engine. - Activate the starter for a maximum of five seconds, releasing the button when the vehicle starts.
+Sit on the vehicle. - 3.
+Turn the engine stop switch to RUN. - 4.
+Turn the ignition key to ON, apply the brake lever and press the starter button. - 5.
+Activate the starter for a maximum of five seconds, releasing the button when the vehicle starts.
 If engine does not start, release the starter for another five seconds.
 Repeat this procedure until engine starts.